OfficialRealGahdly/Official-VoughtSMP-Marketplace/README.md

-# Official VoughtSMP Marketplace
+# Official VoughtSMP Store

-> **The official marketplace for VoughtSMP.**
+> **Support VoughtSMP.
+Customize your experience.
+Keep progression earned.**

-The **Official VoughtSMP Marketplace** is the official store for VoughtSMP, offering players optional ways to purchase **Shards, Money, Keys, and selected server products** while supporting the continued development and maintenance of the server.
+The **Official VoughtSMP Store** is the official store for VoughtSMP, offering optional **cosmetics, titles, tags, effects, pets, and supporter products**.

-Purchases are **never required**.
-Players can continue earning progression through normal gameplay without spending real money.
+The store is built around one simple principle:

+> **Your money can change how you look — not how you play.**

+VoughtSMP does **not** sell Shards, in-game Money, Keys, powerful gear, Compound V abilities, gameplay boosts, or other products that provide a competitive advantage.

 ---